SMByC/AcATaMa/_sources/install_and_example.md

 2. In the search bar, type `AcATaMa` and click `Install Plugin`.
 3. Once installed, activate the plugin via the `Plugins` menu or `Plugins toolbar`.

-> **Warning:** The latest versions of AcATaMa (>=24.10) are not compatible with QGIS 3.28 or older versions due to changes in a QGIS function introduced in QGIS 3.30 (see issue #22).
-Please update QGIS to at least the LTR version (recommended) or the latest version.
+> **Warning:** The latest versions of AcATaMa require QGIS 3.36 or newer due to use of newer QGIS API enum forms and QGIS 4 compatibility changes.
+Please update QGIS to at least the current LTR version (recommended) or the latest version.

 ## Examples